 5. Capri by Fraser

-The Capri by Fraser is a showcase of artistic vibrancy with its smartly designed interiors, glamorous indoor pool, and convenient access to the CBD, Brisbane Riverside Markets and Brisbane Botanic Gardens
+The Capri by Fraser is a showcase of artistic vibrancy with its smartly designed interiors and glamorous indoor pool.
+Its access to the CBD, Brisbane Riverside Markets and Brisbane Botanic Gardens makes it one of the most convenient hotels in Brisbane city.

 Menso at South Bank offers apartment-style accommodation at the height of contemporary chic.
 With kitchen facilities, outdoor pool, rooftop terrace and access to the Brisbane Convention and Exhibition centres, the Menso is a favourite for short or long stays.